-In 2019, the PDA Council voted to develop a Master Plan to ensure the long-term viability of the Market as the Soul of the City, a place where locals and visitors could Meet the Producer.
-This process was halted during the COVID-19 pandemic and restarted in 2022, with the release of a Request for Qualification (RFQ) to select a consultant to lead the planning process.
+In 2019, We, the PDA Council, voted to develop a Master Plan to ensure the long-term viability of the Market as the Soul of the City, a place where locals and visitors could Meet the Producer.
+We halted this work during the COVID-19 pandemic and restarted in 2022, with the release of a Request for Qualification (RFQ) to select a consultant to lead the planning process.

-The RFQ process resulted in the selection of HR&A Advisors, an industry leader in economic development, real estate, and public policy consulting.
-HR&A assembled a project team that included BERK Consulting, Mithun, and MRA International.
+The RFQ process resulted in the selection of HR&A Advisors and their assembled project team that includes BERK Consulting, Mithun, and MRA International.
 Each firm is a recognized expert in subjects vital to the Plan's development.
 More details on the consultants and selection process are in the Appendix.

-During our November 2022 retreat, the PDA Council established parameters for a Master Plan to guide decisions on preservation, development, and use of assets over the next generations.
-The Council crafted a scope of work that considers the Market holistically across its business operations, physical plant, civic engagement, financing models, and management on a 10-year active planning horizon and 50year vision horizon.
+During our November 2022 retreat, the Council established parameters for the Master Plan to guide decisions on preservation, development, and use of assets over future generations.
+We crafted a scope of work that considers the Market holistically across its business operations, physical plant, civic engagement, financing models, and management on a 10-year active planning horizon and 50-year vision horizon.